earth-metabolome-initiative/emi-monorepo/web/core_structures/core_structures_builder/time_requirements_report.md

 #### Time Report for Generating Diesel code

 The total time spent on all tasks was now.
-The slowest task was `Generating allow tables to appear in same query schema` which took now (NaN% of all time).
+The slowest task was `Generating tables schema` which took now (NaN% of all time).

 | name                                                   | time | percentage | comment |
 |--------------------------------------------------------|------|------------|---------|